 Art: The art class course of study will focus on basic drawing skills as students are exposed to a variety of both two and three-dimensional materials and mediums.
 Students will explore various art techniques and will also have opportunities to write about and discuss their own works, and the works of others.
+An advanced art class is now offered for students wanting to develop mastery of art skills.
 Due to the wide variety of art styles studied in art class, some content may contain nude sculptures and paintings created by the artists that will be discussed.